 Slowly but surely, we’re coming out of the sexual dark ages.
 Old stigmas are fading away, and we’re now way more free to enjoy our bodies however we want.
-For many of us, that means we’re doing butt stuff now, which is awesome.
+For many of us, that means we’re exploring anal play — and that’s awesome.

 Anal pleasure is a big, beautiful, fascinating topic that’s new to many, so we have a lot of territory to cover!
-We’ve got information for anyone with any type of body interested in anal adventures — including positions, porn, prep, poop (and how to avoid it), and the best ways to help make anal sex truly fun and liberating for everyone.
+Whether you’re curious about your first anal experience or already experimenting, we’ve got information for anyone with any type of body interested in anal adventures — including positions, porn, prep, poop (and how to avoid it), and the best ways to make anal sex truly fun and liberating for everyone.

 For a long time, the idea of anal came with a deep, unfair taboo — the last frontier for straight people (especially for heterosexual people with penises who want to be on the receiving end).
 Viewed as the exclusive province of gay men (even though plenty of gay men prefer to express their sexuality in other ways) or a “poophole loophole” to technically avoid “losing one’s virginity,” anal sex lived on the fringes until fairly recently.